frejs/fre/README.md

 - **Highly-optimized algorithm** — Fre has a better reconciliation algorithm, which traverses from both ends with O (n) complexity, and supports keyed.

-- **Do more with less** — After tree shaking, project of hello world is only 2KB, but it has most features, virtual DOM, hooks API, Fragment, functional component and more.
+- **Do more with less** — After tree shaking, project of hello world is only 2KB, but it has most features, virtual DOM, hooks API, functional component and more.

 ### Use